 REQUEST TO EXAMINE PUBLIC RECORDS

+The district will designate one (1) person as custodian to receive and respond to public records requests and will provide at least one (1) alternate custodian for contingencies.
+The name and contact information for the district’s designated custodian will be available on the district’s website.
+By January 1, 2019, the district will adopt guidelines that identify the general subject matter of all public records kept or maintained by the district, the custodian(s) thereof, and the physical location of such documents.

 Although the public records law allows this district to require written requests for information, it is this district’s policy to waive the formal requirement in those cases where the information requested is readily available and routinely provided by this district.

 The district may require that a request for public records be submitted in writing and provide the requester’s name, mailing address, e-mail address, and telephone number.
 Those circumstances include instances when uncertainty exists over what the individual wants, when uncertainty exists over whether the information requested is protected or privileged, or when compiling or copying the information requested is anticipated to be unduly time-consuming or difficult.
 A request for public records and delivery of the public records may be made by electronic mail.